KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Allows a logger to force the build to stop in an explicit way.

-    throw [Microsoft.Build.Framework.LoggerException]::New("Allows a logger to force the build to stop in an explicit way.")
+    throw [Microsoft.Build.Framework.LoggerException]::New('Allows a logger to force the build to stop in an explicit way.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.Build.Framework.LoggerException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/Microsoft.Build.Framework.LoggerException.aspx)